 The significance of a uniform applied pressure in a bonding process depends largely on the specific materials being bonded.
-For example, in an anodic bonding process, silicon is bonded to glass by applying a large electric field (e.g. 500V) at elevated temperatures (e.g. > 300 °C) [1].
-The reaction between silicon and oxygen then forms a very strong SiO2 bond.
+For example, in an anodic bonding process, silicon is bonded to glass by applying a large electric field (500V) at elevated temperatures (> 300° C).1 The reaction between silicon and oxygen then forms a very strong SiO2 bond.
 Because the magnitude of the electrostatic forces is generally sufficient for a full bond, physical applied pressure is neither critical nor required for this type of bond process.

-On the other hand, the control of applied pressure is important in eutectic or thermocompression bonding processes, where two arbitrary substrates are bonded together using thin intermediate films that are often metallic alloys (Ref.
-1-3).
-In this type of bond, the two surfaces to be bonded are brought in contact and temperature is increased to above the eutectic point.
-Once the eutectic temperature is reached, the solder liquefies and wafers bond if they are in contact.
+However, the control of applied pressure is important in eutectic or thermocompression bonding processes, where two arbitrary substrates are bonded together using thin intermediate films that are often metallic alloys.1-3 In this type of bond, the two surfaces to be bonded are brought into contact and the temperature is increased to above the eutectic point.
+Once the eutectic temperature is reached, the solder liquefies and the wafers bond if they are in contact.

 High pressure can cause the liquefied solder to physically compress and potentially spread onto unwanted regions and cause short circuits.
-Too little pressure would typically result in weakly bonded or completely unbonded regions.
-And in practice, for a nonoptimized bonding system (considering bond process parameters as well as materials used), both spill outs and unbonded regions can be found on the same pair of substrates due to pressure, temperature, or solder nonuniformities.
-Therefore, the characterization of applied pressure measured directly at the substrate is an important aspect in the development of a high yielding bond processes.
+Too little pressure typically results in weakly bonded or completely unbonded regions.
+And in practice, for a non-optimized bonding system (considering bond process parameters as well as materials used), both spill-outs and ubonded regions can be found on the same pair of substrates due to pressure, temperature or solder non-uniformities.
+Therefore, the characterization of applied pressure measured directly at the substrate is important in the development of high yielding bond processes.